Skip to content

 That vocabulary keeps the editor-facing model simple without hiding the fact that developers still register real Capell extension points underneath.

-Core types are quiet by design.
+Core blueprints are quiet by design.
 They define structure and behaviour, not a finished brand.

 VariationFamilyShort description

-DefaultPage templateA flexible page for ordinary content, landing pages, and simple publishing.
+DefaultPage blueprintA flexible page for ordinary content, landing pages, and simple publishing.

-HomePage templateThe main entry page for a site, usually excluded from listings.
+HomePage blueprintThe main entry page for a site, usually excluded from listings.

-Page not foundPage templateA fixed system page for missing URLs and not-found responses.
+Page not foundPage blueprintA fixed system page for missing URLs and not-found responses.

-MaintenancePage templateA fixed system page shown while a site or route is unavailable.
+MaintenancePage blueprintA fixed system page shown while a site or route is unavailable.

-SystemPage templateA protected page type for internal, generated, or non-editorial output.
+SystemPage blueprintA protected page for internal, generated, or non-editorial output.

 DefaultSite blueprintThe baseline site setup for domains, languages, pages, settings, and theme.

-The important difference: a page template controls what a page is allowed to do.
-A layout recipe controls where page content appears.
-A visual theme controls how the finished page looks.
+The important difference: a page blueprint controls what a page is allowed to do.
+A layout controls where page content appears.
+A theme blueprint controls how the finished page looks.
+(Here “layout” means the core Layout template a page renders into, not the ContentSections Layout Builder blocks.)

 Demo variations should prove range without changing the core mental model.
-They combine the same site blueprints, page templates, layout recipes, sections, and widgets with stronger visual direction.
+They combine the same site blueprints, page blueprints, layouts, sections, and widgets with stronger visual direction.

 Good demo families: